 (1) Definite-lived intangible assets consist of favorable leasehold rights totaling \$20.4 million and organized workforce totaling \$0.8 million as of the acquisition date.
-We recorded amortization expense of \$0.3 million in research and development expense, on the condensed consolidated statement of operations for the three months ended March 31, 2022.
-As of March 31, 2022, the remaining weighted-average amortization period for our definite-lived intangible assets was approximately 9.7 years.
-Future amortization expense for the favorable leasehold rights is as follows: \$1.5 million for the remainder of 2022; \$2.0 million for each of the years from 2023 to 2026; and \$10.5 million thereafter.
-Future amortization expense for the organized workforce is as follows: \$0.2 million for the remainder of 2022 and \$0.3 million for 2023 and 2024.
+We recorded amortization expense of \$0.6 million and \$1.4 million, respectively, in research and development expense, on the condensed consolidated statement of operations for the three and nine months ended September 30, 2022.
+As of September 30, 2022, the remaining amortization period for our favorable leasehold rights is approximately 9.4 years.
+Future amortization expense for the favorable leasehold rights is as follows: \$0.5 million for the remainder of 2022; \$2.0 million for each of the years from 2023 to 2026; and \$10.5 million thereafter.

 Upon the closing of the Dunkirk transaction, the company became the tenant of the Dunkirk Facility under the Fort Schuyler Management Corporation Lease, dated October 1, 2021 and as amended as of the February 14, 2022 closing date (as amended, the Dunkirk Lease), with Fort Schuyler Management Corporation, a not-for-profit corporation affiliated with the State of New York (FSMC) as landlord.
 The Dunkirk Facility, as well as certain equipment, is owned by FSMC and is leased to us under the Dunkirk Lease.
 Our annual lease payment will be \$2.00 per year for an initial 10-year term, with an option to renew the lease under substantially the same terms and conditions for an additional 10-year term.
 As part of the transaction, we assumed certain of the Seller's obligations under various third-party agreements (the Facility Agreements), subject to the terms and conditions of the purchase agreement by and between the company and Seller dated as of January 7, 2022, and committed to spend an aggregate of \$1.52 billion on operational expenses during the initial term, and an additional \$1.50 billion on operational expenses if we elect to renew the lease for the additional 10-year term.
 We also committed to hiring 450 employees at the Dunkirk Facility within the first 5 years of operations, with 300 such employees to be hired within the first 2.5 years of operation.
 We are eligible for certain sales-tax exemption savings during the development of the Dunkirk Facility, and certain property tax savings over the next 20 years, subject to certain terms and conditions, including performance of certain of the obligations described above.
-Failure to satisfy the obligations over the lease term may give rise to certain rights and remedies of governmental authorities including, for example, termination of the lease agreement and other Facility Agreements and potential recoupment of a percentage of the grant funding received by the Seller for construction of the facility and other benefits received, subject to the terms and conditions o
+Failure to satisfy the obligations over the lease term may give rise to certain rights and remedies of governmental authorities including, for example, termination of the Dunkirk Lease and other Facility Agreements and potential recoupment of a percentage of the grant funding received by the Seller for construction of the facility and other benefits received, subject to the terms and conditions of